 The complete application consists of two parts: both must be printed out, completed by hand, and together with all the required documents, submitted to 138 Monroe Hall no later than 5 PM, December 15, (for admission in spring) or June 1 (for admission in the fall).
 Late applications are not accepted.

-If you don’t plan correctly, you may find that you need either an extra semester, year, or summer school to complete your degree in a professional school.
+If you do not plan correctly, you may find that you need either an extra semester, year, or summer school to complete your degree in a professional school.
 Extra academic time is not automatic and is difficult to obtain, and summer school may be inconvenient.
 If you have questions, contact the school directly.

 Planning Next Semester's Courses

-- what College courses will fulfill College degree requirements;
+- What College courses will fulfill College degree requirements;

-- how the courses you have completed thus far will transfer to the College;
+- How the courses you have completed thus far will transfer to the College;

-- if your courses have fulfilled any of the College's requirements and what remains to be fulfilled;
+- If your courses have fulfilled any of the College's requirements and what remains to be fulfilled;

-- how many hours you can expect to transfer to the College.
+- How many hours you can expect to transfer to the College.

-You should familiarize yourself with the College's academic policies, procedures, and contacts by consulting the following resources:
+Additionally, you should familiarize yourself with the College's academic policies, procedures, and contacts by consulting the following resources:

 - Undergraduate Record (Registrar's web site)